RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 docker push ${PRIVATE_REPO}/redislabs/k8s-controller:${OPERATOR_VERSION}
 ```

-## Using a private repository
+## Using a private container registry

-Once you push your images to your private repository, you need to
+Once you push your images to your private container registry, you need to
-configure your deployments to use the private repository.
-There are two
+configure your deployments to use the private container registry and repository
+for the various container images for a Redis Enterprise Software and operator
-different deployments to consider:
+deployment.
+There are two different deployments to consider:

  1. The Redis Enterprise operator
  2. The Redis Enterprise pods and Service Rigger created by the operator